gregr/ina/nscheme/README.md

   - High-level synchronizable actions interface
     - as in Concurrent ML and Racket synchronizable events

-- A system interrupt/signal is a meta-level concept and should not be dispatched as an exception.
+- A system signal is a meta-level concept and should not be dispatched as an exception.
+  - These include hardware-level interrupts, such as those coming from input devices.
+    - These do not include the virtual interrupts for memory management and the yield-timer, which must interrupt a user program asynchronously.
-  - Particularly, we should not raise interrupts asynchronously in user programs.
-Instead, provide an input channel/stream that we can choose to synchronously listen to for interrupts/signals.
+  - Particularly, we should not raise signals asynchronously in user programs.
+Instead, provide an input channel/stream that we can choose to synchronously listen to for signals.
     - e.g., we can have a thread that blocks on this channel, and translates incoming signals to events that can be consumed by other threads, possibly downstream.
-  - Interrupts/signals are handled top-down, not bottom-up.
+  - Signals are handled top-down, not bottom-up.
 The host system sees them first, and optionally delegates their handling to subprocesses via channels as described above.
     - e.g., consider a main meta-level program (such as an IDE or debugger) that is virtually evaluating an object-level program when a "break" is signaled.
-This meta-level program should be designed as an event loop that evaluates the object-level program in time slices as a virtual-thread, while listening for possible interrupts/signals.
+This meta-level program should be designed as an event loop that evaluates the object-level program in time slices as a virtual-thread, while listening for possible signals.
 When it receives the break, it responds by pausing its evaluation of the object-level program.

 - Programming mistakes should panic, not raise